shahzaibk23/portfolio/content/project/enhancing-and-validating-livehds-power-modeling-flow/index.md

   improvements in stability, accuracy, compatibility, and performance.
 The project will tackle these issues by debugging the existing system, establishing a thorough validation methodology for power estimates, and optimizing the flow for larger netlists and VCD files.
-The project also plans to enhance the existing documentation with detailed explanations, examples, and tutorials to aid user understanding and adoption.
-The end goal is to provide a more reliable, accurate, and efficient power modeling flow in LiveHD, aiding the creation of energy-efficient hardware designs.
 draft: false
 featured: false
 links: